 Our experience

-IPVanish's dashboard may be confusing for those new to VPNs.
+IPVanish's dashboard may be confusing for those new to virtual private networks (VPNs).
+Honestly, we're not VPN beginners, but we still think the dashboard was needlessly busy.
 It keeps track of how your data goes up and down while connected to a server, but you can close out this section if you don't need to use it.

-Luckily, IPVanish offers an Optimal Location option to take the guesswork out of picking the best server location for you.
-You can also switch over to the server list tab to find the available server locations as well as their ping, load percentage, and number of servers per server location.
+We could also switch over to the server list tab to find the available server locations as well as their ping, load percentage, and number of servers per server location.
+Being able to see which servers were running faster was super helpful.

 Who is IPVanish best for?